Semantics-Empowered Communication: A Tutorial-cum-Survey: From Past to Future of AI-empowered SemCom

 \subsection{What Enables SemCom?}

 Considering many successful implementations of SemCom (\eg, semantic transmission \& reasoning \cite{qin2021semantic,yang2022semantic2,Chaccour2022Less}), it can be observed that the development of SemCom is often accompanied by the flourishing of AI.
-Inspired by this interesting observation, we go through the history of AI and try to explain the importance of the breakthrough in AI to SemCom\footnote{Notably, besides AI, there are alternative means (\eg, \cite{choi2022unified}) to implement SemCom.}.
+Specifically, as shown in Fig. \ref{Evolution}(c), albeit its tortuous progress at the early stages, AI, specifically deep learning (DL) based on DNNs, has made remarkable achievements recently.
+Inspired by this interesting observation, we go through the most commonly used AI technologies and try to explain the importance of breakthroughs in AI to SemCom\footnote{Notably, besides AI, there are alternative theoretical means (\eg, \cite{choi2022unified}) to implement SemCom.}.

-The story of AI can be traced back to the 1950s when Turing proposed an experimental criterion for judging whether machines exhibit human intelligence \cite{turing2009computing}.
-Specifically, in this well-known Turing test, among all the answers by a machine within 5 minutes, a proportion of more than $30\%$ successfully confused the judge due to its similarity to a human’s answer.
-The Turing test kicks off the initial recognition of AI.
-A few years later, the earliest researchers at the Dartmouth Conference in 1956 witnessed the birth of AI, by first proposing the concept of ``artificial intelligence'' and unveiling some initial achievements.

-Shown in Fig. \ref{Evolution}(c), the progress of AI is active yet tortuous.
-In the 1960s, symbolism and connectionism (\eg, simple neural network) dominated the AI research.
-In this period, a significant number of classical mechanisms, such as perceptron and human-machine dialogue (\eg, ELIZA) were established.
-In spite of their simplicity, these breakthroughs strongly motivate researchers towards more challenging tasks.
-However, due to the lack of effective training algorithms and infrastructures, the interest in AI slowly cooled down.

-In the 1980s, with the aid of domain knowledge and reasoning rules, expert systems exhibited the ability to solve specific problems by mimicking human behaviors.
-Meanwhile, different learning strategies for machine learning (ML, especially NN) are designed and gradually manifest themselves in practical applications.
-In 1986, Geoffrey Hinton \etal proposed to combine multi-layer perceptron (MLP) and backpropagation for training NNs \cite{rumelhart1986learning}.
-Unfortunately, the continuous expansion of AI is still languishing, considering the limitation of applications, the difficulty of knowledge acquisition, and the lack of computing resources and theories.

-The ``research winter'' of AI lasts till the mid-1990s when the fruitful advance of network technology meets ``the data'' while the computing capability surges benefiting from Moore's law.
-Correspondingly, the focus of AI research shifts from expert systems to ML, and yields remarkable output.
-For example, as a precursor of deep learning (DL), the deep belief network~\cite{hinton2006fast} is shown effective in learning and solving complicated problems, which further re-ignites the research interest of both the academia and industry.
-AlexNet~\cite{NIPS2012_c399862d}, further, first demonstrates the superiority of large NNs, which also marks the arrival of the DL era.